 While it is true that those people who practise regularly achieve more than those who don't, it doesn't necessarily guarantee success.

 Only proper planning and practising will elevate you higher than the many mediocre players there are in the world.
 You might have heard the saying that goes "If you fail to plan, you plan to fail".

 Most beginning guitarists don't realise that no matter what style of music you want to play, everyone has to learn similar things.
 After all a C chord in classical music is the same one in jazz, heavy metal, rock, etc. The way people make it sound different is in the rhythm and the guitar sound that is used.
 All guitarists need to know the core stuff that all musicians know.
 That is how we communicate.

 A lot of people ask me how I got to play with many of the big names in the music business and I tell them all the same answer, it is, "You just have to know what you are doing".
 Did you know that you don't have to be the best player in the world, you just have to know what you are doing?
 This is where most guitarists fall down because they are just guessing what they are doing, and that in turn creates uncertainty and a lack of confidence in their abilities.

 Now I hear you say, "But I don't want to be a professional", that's fine by me.
 Many of the people I have taught don't want to be professionals, but they could be if they wanted because they are that good and know their stuff well.
 Many of these people are now leading their own party, church, or school bands.
 Many have gone on to become famous at a local level, and even recorded their own CDs.
 What is it that you want to achieve?

 The Secrets of Successful Practising

-In the seventeen years that I have been teaching guitar the same questions keep coming up, which is why I wrote this book The Secrets of Successful Practising for Guitarists.
+In the thirty five plus years that I have been teaching guitar the same questions keep coming up, which is why I wrote this book The Secrets of Successful Practising for Guitarists.
 Of course it is too comprehensive to explain everything here, but here are some of the things you will learn in this book,